Family, Tokyo

 Regardless of whether you’re traveling to Tokyo with or without children, I would always advise you to fly to Haneda Airport (HND).
 It will save you both money and time because Haneda is so much closer to the city than Narita.
 In fact, Haneda is pretty much already in the city – you can even take a local train to Tokyo!

 Narita, on the other hand, is about 40-90 minutes away from Tokyo.
 From Narita, you’ll need to board an express train to Tokyo.
-However, I understand that sometimes flying to Narita is necessary due to the flight route or ticket price.
-In that case, I would highly advise booking a private car transport.
-It is on the pricey side, but you’ll be a lot more comfortable.
+I understand that sometimes flying to Narita is necessary due to the flight route or ticket price.
+In that case, I would highly advise to book a private car transport.
+It is on the pricey side, but the entire family will be a lot more comfortable.

-Private Transfer from Airport: Whether you are arriving in Haneda or Narita, if you’re arriving with kids and plenty of luggage, you might want to book a Private Transfer from and to the airport to save the hassle.
+Private Transfer from Airport: Whether you are arriving in Narita or Haneda, if you’re arriving with kids and plenty of luggage, you might want to book a Private Transfer from and to the airport to save the hassle.
 I did this when I flew ZIPAIR to Narita, and it was a godsend.
+The company we booked via Klook is called CHINICHI.

 Getting around Tokyo with children